Goblins are coming, witches are getting out their brooms, and black cats are ready to cross your path. It must be close to Halloween!

 Next, ask students if anyone knows the "12 Days of Christmas" carol.
 Play it so they can all remember or experience it for the first time.

 Tell students that they are going to create a similar project, but instead of Christmas, this project will focus on the “13 Days of Halloween.”
+For example, “On the second day of Halloween, my goblin gave to me 2 ghosts.”

-Use the Import Pages feature in the Wixie menu to combine student work into a single class book.
 Share the book in its interactive form on a classroom web site or present it from a local computer.
 You can also export the file as an ePub or PDF to send home with students to read with their families.

 You could also print copies of each student's page as trading cards or comics.
 Have students cut them out, trade them, and then work to put them in the correct sequence to make their own set of Halloween cards to take home.

 This fun project is designed to apply basic counting and number sense.
 At a glance you can assess student ability.
-Printing out pages at small size so students can order and organize provides additional opportunity to evaluate number sense.
+Printing out pages at small size so students can order and organize provides an additional opportunity to evaluate number sense.

 Ziefert, Harriet and Taback, Simms.
 Two Little Witches: A Halloween Counting Story.
 ISBN: 0763618942